Our Stories

 60th Anniversary Celebration

 In 2017, the Unitarian Universalist Church in Livermore celebrated its 60th anniversary!
-A committee of volunteers complied information into a booklet about how the congregation was started, including the history of its ministry, religious education, social justice, and music.
+A committee of volunteers from the congregation complied information into a booklet about how our congregation was started, including the history of our ministry, religious education, social justice, and music.
 It includes pictures of the original congregants along with stories from past ministers.
 Please click here to read it.